 Armed and Dangerous

-It’s a third-person action-adventure shooter with a lot of humoristic elements, most from parodying other media (movies, books and games).
+It’s a third-person action-adventure shooter with a lot of humoristic elements, mostly from parodying other media (movies, books and games).
 The game was fully voice-acted and had some hilarious cutscenes.
-The gameplay itself was kind of forgetable as I thought they should have used more silly weapons to change things up.
+The gameplay itself was kind of forgettable as I thought they should have used more silly weapons to change things up.
 It seems to be forgotten these days and would be interesting to see if new people would feel like picking this up if it was made BC.

 Blinx & Blinx 2

 In Blinx you play as an anthropomorphic cat who acts like a time sweeper: Whenever there is a glitch in time somewhere (or is it sometime?) he has to go and fix it.
 In the sequel you have to make your own feline TimeSweeper.
-Either way your Character comes equipped with a vacuum cleaner that had six different abilities: Rewind, Fast Forward, Pause, Record, Slow, and Retry and you use these in addition to basic platforming to get around and solve puzzles.
+Your Character comes equipped with a vacuum cleaner that had six different abilities: Rewind, Fast Forward, Pause, Record, Slow, and Retry and you use these in addition to basic platforming to get around and solve puzzles.
 Opinions are divided on them though; some people praise the game for the time controls (which aren’t all that new as we’ve seen those before in other games) while other people found it boring.
 It’s also become somewhat of a laughing stock as non-Microsoft fanboys mock the failed attempt at creating a console mascot.

 The Original Xbox really liked the word Crimson huh?
 In this futuristic third-person shooter/slasher you are a member of what amounts to being the space CIA, you have to investigate different planets and check if nothing out of the ordinary is going on.
 I never got to play this game, but I enjoyed the sequel on the Playstation 2.
 There are some RPG elements in it, as you can talk to NPCs when you’re not on a mission and you can increase your skills and improve your equipment.